andrejIka/my-codeigniter-first-blog/README.md

 - enable return to the selected page feature when enabling the pagination. possibly saving in cookies?;
 - implement captcha in all the required forms;
 - playing around with sending emails from gmail/mailchimp or another different smtp clients;
+- custom zip of the application + saving db dump. export as a file and send it by email.
+Delete saved dump via email;
+- manage the site via email messages.

 Hopefully will do in a week.
 Good luck for me!

 Cheers.